claytonfrench/MazeSolver_TermProject/README.md

 2.)
 Run the file with your chosen width, height, and algorithm (e.g. "./Main.exe -w 10 -h 10 -a kruskal" )

-      * "dfs" for Depth First Search
+      * "DFS" for Depth First Search

-      * "bfs" for Breadth First Search
+      * "BFS" for Breadth First Search

-      * "kruskal" for Kruskal's Algorithm
+      * "Kruskal" for Kruskal's Algorithm

 3.)
 The bitmap files can be find in the /build folder.